rei/rei-cedar-docs/docs/components/radio/README.md

                 "name": "modifier",
                 "type": "string",
                 "default": "N/A",
                 "description": "Modifies the style variants for this component.
-Possible values: {  ‘compact’  |  'hide-figure'  }"
+Possible values: {  'hide-figure'  }", "alert": {
+                  "type": "deprecated",
+                  "description": "The `compact` modifier is deprecated in the winter 2019 release and will be removed.
+Use size=\"small\" instead"
+                },
               },
               {
                 "name": "size",